 - customs and excise regulations for cruising abroad

-There is a Six months initial access period.
+There is a six-month initial access period to the online theory course.
 In the unlikely event that you will need an extension, there is an option to extend as many times as you like until you pass your assessment.
-The cost of administrating each 6 month extension, beyond the initial 6 months, is £30.Full RYA Yachtmaster course Syllabus
+The cost of administrating each 6-month extension, beyond the initial 6 months, is £30.Full RYA Yachtmaster course Syllabus

 This is an advanced course in navigation and meteorology for candidates for the Coastal Skipper and Yachtmaster Offshore Certificate.

 This course will take your theory knowledge to the standard required for the Yachtmaster™ Coastal and Yachtmaster™ Offshore practical exams, concentrating on advanced navigation and meteorology skills.